Royal Philharmonic Orchestra

 At the forefront of music-making in the U.K. and internationally, the Royal Philharmonic Orchestra is known for its uncompromising excellence and boundary-pushing versatility.
 The orchestra brings a fresh and dynamic approach to classical music and is committed to excellence, inclusivity, and accessibility.

-The ensemble is joined by British pianist Benjamin Grosvenor, hailed as one of the most important pianists of his generation, for Beethoven’s Piano Concerto no. 1.
+The ensemble is joined by pianist Boris Giltburg, lauded across the globe as a deeply sensitive, insightful, and compelling interpreter, for Beethoven’s Piano Concerto no. 1.
 The evening that also includes Berlioz’s Béatrice et Bénédict and Shostakovich’s unforgettable Symphony no. 10.

 The Orchestra